-Removing a partner from a mortgage is based largely around affordability, however other criteria is still checked.
+Removing a partner from a mortgage is based largely on affordability, but other factors are still checked.
 This can involve details of employment, income and credit checks.

 Can I replace one person on the mortgage with somebody else?

 Replacing one person on your mortgage with another is certainly possible.
-This primarily entails removing a person from a mortgage and then secondly, adding the new homeowner.
+This first requires removing a person from a mortgage and then secondly, adding the new homeowner.
 This can all be done during the transfer of equity.

-If you’ve inherited a property, you may want to put the existing mortgage in your own name.
+If you’ve inherited a property, you may want the existing mortgage in your own name.
 Read more about probate and mortgages here.

 How do I transfer my mortgage to somebody else?

 If you simply want to transfer your own mortgage to another person, it is possible, but there are a few strings attached.
 This is known as gifting a property.

 Other scenarios involve parents adding their children to the deeds of a property.
 This can provide children with financial security.
 Again, this can be done using a transfer of equity.
 Some families will also do this for reasons involving inheritance tax.